gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2021-04/index.md

-- Fix a bug in the output variables of the `route53` module that, depending on the inputs you passed in, could lead to an "Inconsistent conditional result types" error.
+- Fix a bug in the output variables of the `route53` module that, depending on the inputs you passed in, could lead to an &quot;Inconsistent conditional result types&quot; error.